HeartBlin/MintWalls/README.md

 They are generated with matugen, with this command: ```matugen image <image-path> --show-colors```

-The palette.nix file can be generate using the script from the /tools folder.
+The palette.nix file can be generate using the script from the ```tools``` folder.
 Simply pass a path to a image to the script and it will give you the file

 ## 📜 License